Overview of Competition Law in Jordan

 The Competition Directorate of the Ministry of Industry and Trade (CD) is the administrative body responsible for assisting courts in investigating competition law violations, accepting economic concentration applications, and drafting the competition policy.

-The Court of First Instance has jurisdiction to adjudicate violations of the competition law (Article 16).
-Cases can be instituted by either submitting a complaint to the public prosecutor who refers it to the Court of First instance; or by submitting a complaint to the CD, which investigates the complaint and refers it through the Minister; in the situation of a positive finding, to the General Prosecutor who in turn refers it to the Court.
+The Court of First Instance has jurisdiction to adjudicate competition law violations (Article 16).
+Cases can be instituted by either submitting a complaint to the public prosecutor, who refers it to the Court of First Instance or by submitting a complaint to the CD, which investigates the complaint and refers it through the Minister; in the situation of a positive finding, to the General Prosecutor who in turn refers it to the Court.
 (Article 17)

 The Law also establishes the Competition Committee, chaired by the Minister of Industry and Trade, which approves the competition policy and recommends amendments to the Law. ( Article 14)